kevinolega/minimalchanges/about.md

 Direction tends to go off track after a long enough time period.

-There are lucid moments though when we have access to wisdom.
+We do, however, experience lucid moments though when we seem to have access to wisdom.

 Minimal Changes is a collection of lessons and epiphanies that I have documented and implemented in my life and published on this site as a way to remind myself to keep my shit together in the face of difficult situations.